 - Conditionals: What would happen if...

-You can also follow up by asking students to create a dialogue, blog post, diary entry, video or presentation inspired by the visual.
+You can also follow up by asking learners to create a dialogue, blog post, diary entry, video or presentation inspired by the visual.

 Final thoughts

 How do you incorporate visual thinking into your classroom?
 What activities have you used?
-We’d love to know.
+We’d love to know so please share your ideas and experiences in the comments below.